 Income of artists and sports persons

-If you are an investor from Japan who needs information about how the DTA can influence the manner in which your income is taxed, or if you would like to incorporate a Singapore company, please contact us and we will be glad to assist you.
+If you are an investor from Japan who needs information about how the DTAA can influence the manner in which your income is taxed, or if you would like to incorporate a Singapore company, please contact us and we will be glad to assist you.